 - Grilled Zucchini Salad with Corn and White Beans

 - Healthy No Mayo Potato Salad

-Did you make these parmesan zucchini fries?
+Did you make these Oven Roasted Parmesan Zucchini Fries?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Oven Roasted Parmesan Zucchini FriesPrint Recipe Rate this Recipe Pin Recipe

 - Heat the oven to 400°F. Nest a cooling rack into a baking sheet; lightly mist the baking rack with cooking spray.